 Your brand is the cumulative effect of all your brand touch points.
 It’s not your logo, name, advertising, thought leadership and website.
 It’s all these things and more.
 We’ve developed 57 brand touch points that deserve analysis in our Brand Audit.
 We recommend that clients audit their 57 brand touch points while we do the same.
 Then we have a lively discussion about differences and recommendations on what to fix.

 Many believe that your brand isn’t what you say it is, but that your brand is what prospective clients believe about your firm.
 Often there is a gap between how we perceive ourselves and reality.
 The Brand Audit offers an optional Brand Perception Survey where we interview or survey employees, clients, prospective clients and industry leaders.

-A great way to start is to self assess using our Brand Audit Worksheet.
+A great way to start is to self assess using our Brand Review Worksheet.
 Download the PDF and begin to discover the strengths and weaknesses of your brand.